Blog > A Guide for Arborist Service

 Factors to Consider

-• Severity of Damage: Extensive damage may necessitate removal.
+• Severity of Damage: Extensive damage may demand immediate removal.

 • Location: Trees close to homes, power lines, or high-traffic areas are higher risk.